 Some observations that many people skip over when they start in Genesis:

-Genesis 3 – No sooner are we into paradise but we’re already into the fall – sin comes into the world and it just keeps spreading.
-But – we have a Promise.
-Genesis 3:15 is the Protoevangelium – the first reference to the Gospel, and is referenced in Romans 16:20.
+Genesis 3 — No sooner are we into paradise but we’re already into the Fall – sin comes into the world, and it just keeps spreading.
+But we have a promise.
+Genesis 3:15 is the Protoevangelium – the first reference to the Gospel, and it’s referenced again in Romans 16:20.

 Where was Adam when Eve sinned?
 Most people think Eve was having a private conversation with the serpent while Adam was working the back 40 acres, but Genesis 3:6 says Adam was “with her.”
 As Edmund Burke said, “The only thing necessary for the triumph of evil is for good men to do nothing.”
 Or perhaps when good men do nothing, they are not good?

-Dexter Penwell shares with us this on Genesis 4:2:
+Dexter Penwell shares this insight on Genesis 4:2:

-Speaking of the Gospel, Matthew 2 talks about the seed, coming out of Egypt, who will be called a Nazarene.
+Speaking of the Gospel, Matthew 2 talks about the seed coming out of Egypt, the One who will be called a Nazarene.

 Psalm 2 is great comfort when you think you are oppressed – imagine all the kings of the earth ready to attack!
 But “He that sitteth in the heavens shall laugh!”
 Amen!